 Why is Business Travel Planning Important?

 Poor trip planning or making assumptions about your pending travel can be a critical mistake.
-The seasoned traveler can be just as guilty as the novice at overlooking small details which can cause significant delays.
+And the seasoned traveler can be just as guilty as the novice at overlooking small details which can cause significant delays or travel headaches.

 BTG recommends that you begin your travel planning with a basic itinerary.
-As you get further along in the planning stages, you will be creating a more detailed itinerary.
-So for the purposes of this step you should include the following:
+And as you get further along in the planning stages, you will be creating a more detailed itinerary.
+So for the purposes of this step you should only include the following:

 - Where you are going